Stegossaurruss/DefensiveCybersecurityPortfolio/Part1/A10/offlinePrivacy.md

 ##### Phone Lock Screen
 - Very simple, anytime I turn off the screen on my phone it locks.
-- In order to access the phone again, I must enter my password/
+- In order to access the phone again, I must enter my password
 - This password works when my phone is offline, and is a device security measure to ensure privacy, that no-one else can see my information.
 - I discovered this by disconnecting from all networks and locking my phone.